-1st Fighter Wing demonstrates strength and readiness in Elephant Walk
+1st Fighter Wing Demonstrates Strength and Readiness in Elephant Walk

-LANGLEY AIR FORCE BASE, Va. -- Aircraft from the 1st Fighter Wing conducted a surge exercise Jan.
+Aircraft from the 1st Fighter Wing conducted a surge exercise Jan.
 31, 2025, at Langley Air Force Base, Virginia.
 The exercise was conducted to demonstrate the wing's ability to rapidly deploy combat ready forces across the globe.
 The 1st FW maintains and operates F-22 Raptors, T-38 Talons, and the sole F-22 Formal Training Unit, responsible for cultivating America’s air superiority professionals.
 The 1st FW leads the way in combat capability and lethality across the globe, serving as America's premier Air Superiority wing.
-(U.S. Air Force video by Airman 1st Class Gerald Ligeralde)
+(U.S. Air Force video by Senior Airman Olivia Bithell)

 |Date Taken: